I Didn’t Cry in the Bar When Trump Won This Time

 Divide and conquer.
 It’s the oldest trick in the book.
 Convincing people that the person on the rung below them is the cause of their problems, while you’re the one actually harming them, has been the key to success for tyrants for millennia.
 It’s how fascists get their followers to do unspeakable things.
 And Trump, being the natural predator that he is, is the perfect candidate for fascism.
 It’s just bewildering how successful he’s been at it, considering he’s an absolute buffoon.

-As a Jewish person, I hate Hitler, but at least him and Mussolini had pizzaz.
+As a Jewish person, I hate Hitler, but at least he and Mussolini had pizzaz.
 Trump is a sloppy, orange, mess who still hasn’t figured out how to do his makeup right despite wearing it every day for decades.
 But a fascist he most certainly is.
 He’s been telling us he is one all along, even saying he will be a dictator on his first day in office.

 The GOP have already taken the White House and the Senate.
 If they take the House of Representatives, this will have been our last real election.
 Sure, they’ll let us pretend our votes still matter, but they will gerrymander, pass laws, stack the Supreme Court, and make it so that anyone who isn’t like them can never win again.
 They’ve even told us they’re going to do this.
 It’s called Project 2025.